Skip to main content

 };

-In this case, the fist thing that this handler will do is to stop the localStream.
-That means that the application will release the camera, so it will be available for other applications.
-You will also see that the camera led will turn off.
+In this case, the fist thing that this handler will do is to stop the localAudioStream and localVideoStream.
+That means that the application will release the microphone and camera, so they will be available for other applications.
+You will also see that the camera LED will turn off.

 Later on, it will disconnect from the meeting indicating the reason and change the connection state to Disconnected.